Hamas: 7 Oct 2023–present

-In the October 7 attacks, Hamas and associates murdered 767 civilians and killed a further 376 security personnel of the state of Israel.
+In the October 7 attacks, Hamas and associates murdered 767 civilians, killed a further 376 security personnel of the state of Israel and abducted 251 people from Israel to the Gaza Strip.
 Israel retaliated with warfare in the Gaza Strip, aiming at Hamas militants but also harming much civilian infrastructure and directly killing tens of thousands of civilians, more than 80 percent of casualties.
 A number of conflicting statements since then were made by Hamas senior leaders regarding the Hamas policy towards Israel.

 On 24 October, Ghazi Hamad—member of the decision-making Hamas Political Bureau—explained the 7 October attack: "Israel is a country that has no place on our land.
 We must remove that country because it constitutes a security, military and political catastrophe to the Arab and Islamic nation".
 "We are called a nation of martyrs and we are proud to sacrifice martyrs".
 Hamad called the creation of the Jewish state "illogical": "(...)
 We are the victims of the occupation.
 Therefore, nobody should blame us for the things we do".